GARYXTY/GARYXTY.github.io/_pages/about.md

 Latest News
 ======
+* I have won the IEEE CIS Travel Grant for participation in the IEEE World Congress on Computational Intelligence (WCCI) 2024.(202405)
 * I followed my team to win the 2024 Zhongguancun Sub-district Five-a-Side Football Tournament championship.
 (202404）
 * My paper "Cross-Modal Motor Representation Learning" has been accepted by the IEEE World Congress on Computational Intelligence (IEEE WCCI 2024).
 (20240315)
 * My paper "A self-supervised monocular odometry with visual-inertial and depth representations" has been accepted by the Journal of the Franklin Institute.
 (202402)